-MagicaVoxel is an easy to use, free CAD software that is reminiscent of Minecraft.
+With a tool-set that is reminiscent of Minecraft, MagicaVoxel is an easy-to-use, free CAD software.
 The smallest unit within the program is the eponymous voxel, a block that is used to create stunningly sophisticated designs.

 Users will easily find their way around the clearly arranged user interface.
 To the left, are rows of color palettes used to paint voxels in the absence of traditional textures.
-Palettes can be customly defined or loaded into the program.
+Palettes can be custom defined or loaded into the free CAD software.
 Next to it, a small range of render settings ensures quite memorable results.
 The viewport is found at the center.
 To ease the 3D modeling workflow, brushes and patterns consist of voxels are predefined.

 Working with the tools in MagicaVoxel takes some getting used to, as you choose between modes that affect only the surface of a mesh, select layers or penetrate the volume of a mesh.
-The consequences of these techniques are as far reaching as many sophisticated tools in traditional 3D modeling programs.
+The consequences of these techniques are as far-reaching as many sophisticated tools in traditional 3D CAD programs.
 As users who have taken to them no longer depend on assembling complex designs voxel by voxel, but can sketch them out quickly and efficiently.

 With games like Monument Valley and Minecraft voxel designs have become very popular.
 Free CAD software like MagicaVoxel is a brilliant choice for creating 3D voxel art for use in games or illustrations.

 An alternative approach to traditional 3D modeling is 3D sculpting.
-Whereas some commercial options on the market have pretty steep learning curves, SculptGL will go easy on you.
+Whereas some commercial options on the market have pretty steep learning curves, the free CAD software SculptGL will go easy on you.
 It includes only the basic tools necessary and allows you to give you a sense of the sculpting workflow.
 What is more, you can have all that in the comfort of your web browser.